sourceduty/Intelligence_Benchmark/README.md

 > "*I will take an IQ test in the future and it probably won't be very high.*"

-> "*Doctors and engineers much smarter than myself need to tell me to shut up.*"
+> "*This is hard to say, but there are doctors and engineers much smarter than myself need to tell me to shut up.*"

 #
 ### Related Links